 Additional Campus Services

-Resources that are available to support students in their academic endeavors, including tutorial assistance, disability accommodations and counseling
+Resources are available to support students while they are achieving their academic endeavors.
+These include, but are not limited to, tutorial assistance, basic needs resources, disability accommodations, and student health.

 Free academic tutorial assistance is available upon request to any veterinary student who is experiencing academic difficulty in one or more of their courses.
-Students should contact email@example.com to schedule a meeting with the Associate Dean for Academic Programs.
+Students should contact firstname.lastname@example.org to schedule a meeting with the Associate Dean for Professional Education.

 Generally students who have completed courses with a grade of B+ or better are eligible to be hired as tutors.
 Announcements looking for applicants will be made via CERE when a need is identified.